interlay/interbtc-spec/docs/spec/escrow.rst

 ==============  ============  ========================================================
 ``bias``        Balance       The bias for the linear function.
 ``slope``       Balance       The slope for the linear function.
-``ts``          BlockNumber   The current block height when this point was stored.
+``timestamp``   BlockNumber   The current block height when this point was stored.
 ==============  ============  ========================================================

 Functions